biologist79/ESPuino/README.md

 ### Neopixel-ring (optional)
 Indicates different things.
 Don't forget configuration of number of LEDs via #define NUM_LEDS
 * While booting: 1/2 LEDs rotating orange
-* Unable to mount SD: LEDs flashing red (will remain forever unless SD-card is available)
+* Unable to mount SD: LEDs flashing red (will remain forever unless SD-card is available or `SHUTDOWN_IF_SD_BOOT_FAILS` is active)
 * IDLE: four LEDs slow rotating (white if WiFi enabled; blue if WiFi disabled)
-* ERROR: all LEDs flashing red (1x)
+* ERROR: all LEDs flashing red (1x) if an action was not accepted
-* OK: all LEDs flashing green (1x)
+* OK: all LEDs flashing green (1x) if an action was accepted
-* BUSY: violet; four fast rotating LEDs
+* BUSY: violet; four fast rotating LEDs when generating a playlist
 * track-progress: rainbow; number of LEDs relative to play-progress
 * playlist-progress: blue; appears only shortly in playlist-mode with every new track; number of LEDs relative to progress
-* volume: green => red-gradient; number of LEDs relative from actual to max volume
+* volume: green => red-gradient; number of LEDs relative from current to max volume
 * switching off: red; circle that grows until long-press-time is reached
 * buttons locked: track-progress-LEDs coloured red
 * paused: track-progress-LEDs coloured orange
 * rewind: if single-track-loop is activated a LED-rewind is performed when restarting the given track
-* (Optional) Undervoltage: flashes three times red if battery-voltage is too low
+* (Optional) Undervoltage: flashes three times red if battery-voltage is too low.
+This voltage-level can be configured via GUI.
+* (Optional) Short press of rotary encoder's button provides battery-voltage visualisation via Neopixel.
+Upper und lower voltage cut-offs can be adjusted via GUI.

 Please note: some Neopixels use a reversed addressing which leads to the 'problem', that all effects are shown counter clockwise.
 If you want to change that behaviour, just enable `NEOPIXEL_REVERSE_ROTATION`.